Your packaging is the only salesperson who never takes a day off.

 Once compliance requirements are mapped, the design brief can address brand positioning and visual communication.
 This is where the strategic decisions that determine market success or failure are made.

-The primary packaging (the container itself: bottle, jar, sachet, blister pack) and secondary packaging (box, carton, outer sleeve) have different communication roles and different buyer interaction patterns.
+The primary packaging (the container itself) and secondary packaging (outer box, sleeve) have different communication roles.
 Primary packaging is handled at point of purchase and at every use occasion.
-Secondary packaging is often discarded immediately and carries more brand narrative and story space.
-Designing both with intentional hierarchy between them is one of the markers that separates professional nutraceutical brands from amateur ones.
+Secondary packaging is often discarded immediately but carries more brand narrative space.
+Designing both with intentional hierarchy between them separates professional nutraceutical brands from amateur ones.

 Typography on nutraceutical packaging carries particular weight because the category requires conveying scientific credibility while remaining accessible to a non-specialist consumer.
 A 2022 study published in the International Journal of Design found that serif typefaces on supplement packaging increased perceived quality and trustworthiness by 23% compared to equivalent sans-serif designs, even when all other variables were held constant.
 This does not mean all nutraceutical brands should use serifs.
 It means typography choices have measurable commercial consequences in this specific category.